-In case of the last or only free throw, the ball should be awarded to the opponents for a throw-in from the endline.
+In case of the last or only free throw, the ball shall be awarded to the opponents for a throw-in at any place at the endline.

-- 43.3.3 If a free throw is not successful and the violation is committed by: - A team-mate of the free-throw shooter on the last or only free throw, the ball shall be awarded to the opponents for a throw-in at the free-throw line extended unless that team is entitled to further possession. - An opponent of the free-throw shooter, a substitute free throw shall be awarded to the free-throw shooter. - Both teams, on the last or only free throw, the game shall be resumed with a jump ball situation.
+- 43.3.3 If a free throw is not successful and the violation is committed by: - A team-mate of the free-throw shooter on the last or only free throw, the ball shall be awarded to the opponents for a throw-in at the free-throw line extended unless that team is entitled to further possession. - An opponent of the free-throw shooter, a substitute free throw shall be awarded to the free-throw shooter. - Both teams, on the last or only free throw, a jump ball situation occurs.